AdobeDocs/experience-platform.en/help/intelligent-services/attribution-ai/user-guide.md

 ![Dataset completeness](../images/user-guide/)

-### Dataset Key {#dataset-key}
+### Namespace {#dataset-key}

-Datasets need to be aligned and contain the same Namespace in order to use a union schema that represents all the combined datasets.
-If more than one Identity Namespace is available, you are required to select the Namespace you wish to use from the **[!UICONTROL Primary Identity]** dropdown.

-A fully qualified identity includes an ID value and a namespace.
-When matching record data across profile fragments, as when [!DNL Real-time Customer Profile] merges profile data, both the identity value and the namespace must match.
-When using multiple datasets Attribution AI needs to concatenate the datasets together using the same Namespace.
+In order for multiple datasets to join on one another, you must select a Namespace and an identity you wish to use for each dataset.
+The Namespace must be consistent across datasets.
+It is possible that more than one identity will be available within a Namespace.
+If more than one identity is available, make sure to select the correct identity field.
+For example, two email identities are available within the email Namespace, a work and personal email.
+Depending on the use case, a personal email is more likely to be useful for predictions than a work email.

 ![Dataset key not selected](./images/user-guide/)

 >[!NOTE]
 >
-> If no valid Primary Identity exists for a dataset, you must set a primary identity using the schema editor.
-The same Namespace your primary identity is saved under needs to be used by the other datasets you wish to add.
-For example, you cannot use AAID and ECID because they are under different Platform Namespaces.
+> If no valid Identity exists for a dataset, you must set a primary identity and assign it to a Namespace using the schema editor.
+The same Namespace needs to be used to join multiple datasets.
+For example, you cannot use AAID and ECID Namespaces at the same time.
 To learn more about Namespaces and identities, visit the [Identity Service Namespaces documenation](../../identity-service/namespaces.md)

 ## Mapping media channel and campaign fields {#aai-mapping}